ngitau/bestlife/README.md

 Persist any custom attributes against any model in a database.

 ## Guidelines
-- do not create a new database field (column) for each custom attribute
+As we partner with many different companies, we often get requests to store some kind of custom data on specific models.
+The data is different between partners, and the models they wish to store it against can also change.
+Because these data points are specific to a single partner instance we do not want to normalise these attributes into our database, i.e. we do not want to create a new database field for each custom attribute.
+Nonetheless we want to provide a means for the users to store and query this data using their relational database engine.

+Given example models that partners might want to extend with customer attributes:
+  - `Customer name:string phone_number:string`
+  - `Battery capacity:int`

-- the custom attributes can always be strings and should always be present
-- provide a means for the users to store and query this data
-- the configuration which _model_ allows for which custom attribute should live in the database as it would be editable
+Your task is to implement a Concern (or any comparable pattern) that can be re-used in multiple models (i.e. in the ones given above) to encapsulate the logic necessary to store custom attributes.
+For simplicity those custom attributes can always be strings and should always be present.
+No interface component needs to be developed, the configuration which Model allows for which custom attribute should live in the database as it would be editable by users if we would add a configuration interface.

+For testing imagine two partners: The first partner might only want to add `email:string` to their Customer model, the second partner might want to add `hometown:string` to Customer as well as `make:string` and `model:string` to Battery.

+Bear in mind that the example schema mentioned above is really just for illustration.
+The challenge is to implement a solution that can handle _any_ custom attributes stored against _any_ model.
+Also:
+- There is no need to model the partners themselves as they all will use individual instances of your Rails application.
-- users need to be able to query the custom attribute using pure SQL, so serialising custom attributes into JSON is would be impractical
+- Users need to be able to query the custom attribute using pure SQL, so serialising custom attributes into JSON is would be impractical.
-- the solution should be re-usable in multiple models
-- use SQLite as relational storage engine for your solution
+- Please use SQLite as relational storage engine for your solution to spare us the need to spin up your favourite DBMS.
+- Add a detailed README describing your solution.

+Please implement your solution inside an empty rails app, and share your solution either as zip file or in a publicly accessible repository, e.g. on GitHub for review.

 ## Getting Started
 ### Prerequisites